Our publication ethics & malpractice statement is in accordance with the rules set forth by the Committee on Publication Ethics (COPE, 2011).

 Editors evaluate each manuscript purely on scientific merits(e.g. quality of the work and data, theoretical contributions, relevance with practical implications), regardless of the authors’ race, gender, citizenship, religion, and paradigmatic influence.

 Editors have full authority over the entire editorial content of the journal.
 They will not disclose any information regarding submitted manuscripts to anyone except the authors, reviewers, and co-editors of those manuscripts.

-The editors will ensure that each manuscript gets reviewed by two reviewers, who are experts in the corresponding field.
+The editors will ensure that each manuscript gets reviewed by at least three reviewers before publication, who are experts in the corresponding field.
+However, a paper may be rejected at the editorial desk, after the first review, the second review or the third review.
 Editors are responsible for the decisions based on reviewers’ comments and suggestions.
 They are required not to accept papers based on defamation, plagiarism, and fabrication.

 The editors will not use unpublished material for their personal use.
 In case a manuscript is declared as “not suitable for publication” by a reviewer, it will be returned to the authors where they can seek publication in other journals.

 Editors are required not to disclose the identity of the reviewers to authors without the consent of the reviewers.

 Editors will provide review guidelines to reviewers which may help the latter in reviewing papers.